Powered by Blogger.

 Researchers from the University of Alabama at Birmingham (UAB) have discovered an immune protein influencing autoimmune diseases such as lupus.
 The researchers think a new mutation of the immune protein may help scientists develop more personalized autoimmune disease treatments.

 You have just read an article category Lupus / Tips with titles How is lupus treated?.
-You can bookmark this page with a URL http://worldcorner21.blogspot.com/2015/03/how-is-lupus-treated.html.
+You can bookmark this page with a URL https://worldcorner21.blogspot.com/2015/03/how-is-lupus-treated.html.
 Thank you! regards

-By : WorldCorner21 ► Any kind of around us How is lupus treated? - Saturday, March 28, 2015 by URL http://worldcorner21.blogspot.com/2015/03/how-is-lupus-treated.html
+By : WorldCorner21 ► Any kind of around us How is lupus treated? - Saturday, March 28, 2015 by URL https://worldcorner21.blogspot.com/2015/03/how-is-lupus-treated.html